-There are infinite variations on kitchen layout designs.
-For example, the one-wall style, where you have your whole kitchen against one wall, or the galley kitchen which is divided up against two parallel walls.
-While tight layouts can be cosy, open plan will be more timeless, and more often than not, will suit your needs.
+While tight layouts can be cosy, an open plan will be more timeless, and more often than not, will suit your needs.

 While vinyl, laminate and linoleum look charming, they tend to wear out faster and evoke a bygone era.
-Similarly, cork and bamboo are stylish options which come and go, and tile designs are similar slaves to fashion.
-For a timeless looking kitchen, hardwood’s the way to go.
+Similarly, cork and bamboo are stylish options that come and go.

 Lighting is not only essential in the kitchen for practical purposes, it’s also a way to create atmosphere and add style.
 If you want timeless kitchen lighting, avoid chandeliers, which can look rustic, or pendants, which can look industrial.

-Instead, go for hidden kitchen lighting such as strip lighting or recessed cabinet lighting.
-Alternatively, go with task lighting which is inconspicuous but convenient, and mood lighting, which can jazz up any space without sticking to any one style.
+Instead, the best kitchen renovations in Sydney incorporate solutions such as strip lighting or recessed cabinet lighting.
+Alternatively, opt for task lighting.
+Inconspicuous but convenient, task lighting and mood lighting are effective ways to add atmosphere to the space without sticking to any one style.